Home ► RIDE ► FAQs ► Answer

 Why this application when there are other tools?

-The problems with current programs begin once you want to go beyond mere file import/export – because you either want to take more precise control over the filesystem or you stumble upon a filesystem that is corrupted.
-To be successfull, you typically would need more specialized tools, like a dumping tool, filing tool, and a hexa-editor.
-The problem is that these tools don't communicate with each other to facilitate access to stored data.
-For instance, if you import a file by one tool, you will need to find its data manually using another tool.
-The Real and Imaginary Disk Editor (or RIDE, in short) attempts to eliminate this diversity by providing common solutions for dealing with data stored on a medium.
+The problems with current programs begin once you want to go beyond mere file import/export – because you either want to take more precise control over the filesystem or you stumble upon a filesystem that is corrupt (and want to know why).
+To be successfull, you typically would need more specialized tools, like a dumping tool, filing tool, hexa-editor, and track magnetic visualizer.
+The problem is that these tools don't communicate with each other to facilitate access to the disk.
+For instance, if you import a file by one tool, you would need to find its data (or directory entry) manually using another tool.
+Or, if you find a bad sector, you would like to peek into the underlying magnetic record to know what causes it to be bad.
+The Real and Imaginary Disk Editor (or RIDE, in short) attempts to eliminate this necessity to have multiple incooperative tools by providing solutions for dealing with data (in virtually any state of corruption) stored on a medium.
 The other benefits of this application are:

-- It can automatically recognize the disk operating system (DOS) and corresponding disk format without user's intervention (though the user may step in).
+- It automatically recognizes the disk operating system (DOS) and corresponding disk format without user's intervention (though the user may step in).
+Just insert the disk, access it via RIDE and immediatelly work with the files.

-- It doesn't attempt to shield you from any information available in a given filesystem – even critical values are at your disposal.
+- It doesn't attempt to shield you from any information available in a given filesystem – even critical values are at your disposal (look for Advanced sections; if you mess them up, then unfortunately you fix them).

-- It allows you to at least browse, edit, and eventually dump sectors of unsupported filesystems, including the most common errors (usually part of a copy-protection scheme).
+- It allows you to at least browse, edit, and eventually dump sectors of unsupported filesystems.

 - It can run in Linux.